uniting the client and the server side... sort of

 If we're going to have all sorts of nice client side functionality, pulling down data after the page is rendered, we'll need some resources on the server side to handle it.
 At the same time though, if we're pulling in data via helper functions, it would be advantageous to keep the code execution paths the same.
 My proposal to you is that a Java handlebars helper function could shadow a Jersey resource if it's something that is expected to be available client side as well.
 My suggestion requires some amount of dogmatic conventions that may not be suitable for all audiences:

-• The argument to your resource's GET should be the same as the argument to your handlebars function's context argument.
+annotation and the name of the helper method should be the same. - The argument to your resource's GET should be the same as the argument to your handlebars function's

-• The helper method and the resource should exist in the same class.
+argument. - The helper method and the resource should exist in the same class.

 I think this makes more sense with an example.
 Let's say we have a site that allows people to post messages, and other people can subscribe to the messages they post.
 Since no large website has cornered the market on this yet, I figured it would provide a fun "what if" example.